Study progress and administration

 - By linking courses to a year, you have some influence on your Grade Point Average (GPA).
 Your GPA is calculated based on the courses that are linked, so if you have surplus credits and link the courses with the highest grades and leave the courses with the lowest grades unlinked, your GPA will be better.

 - If you have surplus credits, you can take a lower course load during a later year, and pass that year by making use of the surplus credits you gathered earlier.
 For example, if you have 12 surplus credits at the end of a year, then the next year if you do only 48 credits you can still pass it by adding the 12 surplus credits from before.
 This is particularly useful if you go on exchange/ Erasmus or for when you are finishing your Master’s.
+If you do not unlink courses with extra credits within one week after the end of the exam session during which you obtained the last grade needed for completing the current year, the office will unlink from the surplus courses randomly.
+Courses linked only to the program could be linked to one of subsequent years.

 What happens if I do not link?